Electronic Loads - Versatile Test Solutions for Industry

 - Power filters and PFC stages

-- Motors (via drives)
+- Motors via converters

 - Generators

-FAQ – Frequently Asked Questions about Electronic Loads
+FAQ – Frequently Asked Questions About Electronic Loads

 What is an electronic load and how does it work?

-What do the operating modes CC, CV, CR, and CP mean?
+What do the operating modes CC, CV, CR and CP mean?

 - CC (Constant Current): The load keeps the current constant.